fredana/rental-house-app/houses-listing-app/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3002) to view it in your browser.
+THE FETCH URL IS SETUP TO WORK ON PORT: 3002.
+Make sure to "npm start" on PORT 3002.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.